 Determine How Much You Can Borrow in Maine

-Statewide, there's a $417,000 cap for mortgages backed by Fannie Mae and Freddie Mac.
+Statewide in 2020, there's a $510,400 cap for mortgages backed by Fannie Mae and Freddie Mac.
 Borrow more than that requires a jumbo loan, which can come with a higher interest rate and stricter underwriting standards than a conforming loan.
-There's a bit more variation in Maine's FHA limits, which range from $271,050 in much of the state to $302,450 in Portland and York.
+There's a bit more variation in Maine's FHA limits, which for 2020 range from $331,760 in much of the state to $366,850 in the Portland metro area.

 To see a county-by-county break down of Maine's loan limits, check here: